Chapter Three

 “Maybe I should go to the jungle…”

 The trio of bridesmaids looked at each other and giggled, then returned their attention to the mirror and continued primping.
-Though no male observer would imagine for a moment that any further touches could be required or indeed possible to augment their stunning beauty, they each desired that everything be absolutely perfect on this, the most exciting day of their lives.
+Though no observer would imagine for a moment that any further touches could be required or indeed possible to augment their stunning beauty, they each desired that everything be absolutely perfect on this, the most exciting day of their lives.

 Helen McGregor, a well-bred woman who remained attractive even in her mid-fifties, arranged the shoulders of her daughter’s wedding gown and looked at the two of them in the mirror together.
 Elaine looked exactly as she herself had at that age and displayed the same emotions as she had at her own wedding; a facade of calm barely masking tremendous excitement and just a touch of fear.
 She was radiant beyond description.
 And yet, something was wrong and it made Helen uncomfortable.
-Her eyes began to brim with fluid.
+Her eyes brimmed with fluid.

 Elaine turned away from the mirror.
 “Mother, what’s wrong?” she said, expecting to hear some nostalgic reminisces about her mother’s own wedding or about how fast she had grown up.